No one likes having their flight canceled.

 Should she go for the gold and ask again about the car rental?

-While some might argue a two-hour drive is close enough to Baltimore to fulfill United’s contractual obligation, Case went for it and received a nice email from Tracy Self in corporate customer care who promised to look into the car rental reimbursement.
+While some might argue a two-hour drive is close enough to Baltimore to fulfill United’s contractual obligation, Case decided she might as well ask.
+She received a nice email from an executive customer service representative.
+That employee promised to look into the car rental reimbursement.

 “Later, I received a check that covered the car rental expense as well as two generous travel certificates good for 12 months,” she exclaimed.
 “Way more than I expected!”